-Haworthiopsis attenuata, formerly known as Haworthia attenuata and commonly called Zebra Plant, is a cold-sensitive succulent species grown for its eye-catching, green and white textured leaves.
-It is hardy within U.S. Department of Agriculture hardiness zones 10 and above and will produce an abundance of offshoots, or pups, once established in a sunny bed.
-The offshoots provide a simple and highly effective means of propagating new Zebra Plants if they are carefully removed and potted in a suitable growing mix.
-However, they should only be removed in spring or autumn when the plant is not actively growing, to reduce stress to both the offshoots and the parent plant.
+Haworthiopsis attenuata, formerly known as Haworthia attenuata, is a cold-sensitive succulent grown for its eye-catching, green, and white textured leaves.
+It is commonly known as Zebra Plant.
+This plant is hardy within USDA hardiness zones 10 and above and will produce an abundance of offsets once established in a sunny bed.
+The offsets provide a simple and highly effective means of propagating new plants if they are carefully removed and potted in a suitable growing mix.
+However, they should only be removed in spring or fall when the plant is not actively growing to reduce stress to both the offshoots and the parent plant.

-1. Locate the rooted offsets around the base of the zebra plant.
-Carefully scrape away the soil from around the base of the offshoots and look for small, pale pink or white roots.
+1. Locate the rooted offsets around the base of the plant.
+Carefully scrape away the soil from around the base of the offsets and look for small, pale pink or white roots.

-2. Insert the blade of a gardening knife into the soil midway between the parent plant and the rooted offshoot.
+2. Insert the blade of a gardening knife into the soil midway between the parent plant and the rooted offset.
 Slide the blade through the soil to sever the connecting root.

-3. Etch out a 2-inch radius in the soil around the base of the rooted offshoot using the tip of your gardening knife.
-Dig down along the radial line to a 5-inch depth using a small handheld spade.
+3. Etch out a 2-inch (5 cm) radius in the soil around the base of the rooted offset using the tip of your gardening knife.
+Then, dig down along the radial line to a 5-inch (12.5 cm) depth using a small handheld spade.

-4. Insert the blade of the handheld spade at an angle underneath the rooted offshoot.
+4. Insert the blade of the handheld spade at an angle underneath the rooted offset.
 Carefully pry it loose from the soil and remove it.
-Fill in the hole left by the offshoot to protect the parent plant's roots.
+Fill in the hole left by the offset to protect the parent plant's roots.

-5. Crumble off half the soil from around the offshoot's rootball.
-Pot it in a small, 3- to 4-inch nursery container.
-Use a potting mix made up of 2 parts perlite, 2 parts coarse sand and 1 part sterile compost.
+5. Crumble off half the soil from around the offset's rootball.
+Pot it in a small, 3- to 4-inch (7.5 to 10 cm) nursery container.
+Use a potting mix of 2 parts perlite, 2 parts coarse sand, and 1 part sterile compost.

-6. Place the potted zebra plant offshoot where it will receive bright, diffuse light and temperatures above 68 degrees Fahrenheit, such as in a glasshouse, cold frame or indoors near a south-facing window.
+6. Place the potted Zebra Plant offset where it will receive bright, diffuse light and temperatures above 68 °F (20 °C), such as in a glasshouse, cold frame, or indoors.

 7. Withhold watering for the first three days.
-Water only until the soil feels barely moist in the top inch.
-Maintain light, even moisture in the soil mixture, but allow it to dry out for a day or so once a week.
+After that, water only until the soil feels barely moist in the top inch (2.5 cm).
+Maintain a light, even moisture in the soil mix, but allow it to dry out for a day or so once a week.

-Unrooted Zebra Plant offsets can be rooted in pure perlite or coarse sand before planting, but they are subject to a high rate of die-off.
+Unrooted Zebra Plant offsets can be rooted in pure perlite or coarse sand before planting, but they are subject to a high die-off rate.